dpdonohue/gabion/README.md

 Then copy the file StarterApp-release-unsigned.apk into the same directory as the generated gabi-release-key.keystore file Then run this jarsigner -verbose -sigalg SHA1withRSA -digestalg SHA1 -keystore gabi-release-key.keystore StarterApp-release-unsigned.apk gabi

+How to commit changes to GitHub
+From your workspace/gabion directory, run these commands git add . git commint -m "my message here" git push

+How to pull changes from GitHub
+In your workspace/gabion directory, run this git pull